Alternative Law Journal

 Information for university students/graduates

-Students are welcome to submit short 800-1500 word articles known as "Briefs" or contribute to the DownUnderAllOver column which charts legal developments around the country (maximum 300 words).
+Students are welcome to submit short 800-1500 word articles known as "Briefs" or contribute reviews for our Law&Culture column (maximum 600 words).

 It is recommended that students visit the journal website or access copies of the Journal through their university website first to get an idea of the kinds of items that are submitted.